ruigaohank/unboxed_ecommerce/README.md

 ---
 ## Showcase

-The image below showcases some visualizations generated as part of the analysis.
+The image below showcases some visualizations from the Tableau dashboard.

-Click here for the full dashboard.
+Click here to view the full dashboard.